-FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction used to establish the trusted path for remote management.
+FCS_CKM.1 Cryptographic key generation J FCS_CKM.4 Cryptographic key destruction trusted path for remote management.
 The cryptographic functionality complies with the requirements of the PKCS#1 standard.
-This SFR can implicitly be fulfilled by the mechanisms for cryptographically secured communication with the connector, see FCS_COP.1/Con_Sym.
+This SFR can implicitly be fulfilled by the mechanisms for cryptographically secured communication with the connector/SAC, see FCS_COP.1/Con_Sym.

-The cryptographic functionality in FCS_COP.1/Management and FCS_CKM.1/Management is
+The cryptographic functionality in FCS_COP.1/Management and FCS_CKM.1/Management is used to establish the